iisshaun/iisshaun-port/content/pages/index.md

         textAlign: left
       text:
         textAlign: left
+    subtitle: >-
-    subtitle: Below you will see some of the work I've created over the years.
+      I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and then nearly 3 years with my friends at Usual Suspects Studios.
+Below you will see some of the work I've created over the years.
   - type: DividerSection
     title: Divider
     elementId: ''